- The ICC seeks to investigate and prosecute those responsible for grave offenses such as genocide and war crimes.

 Washington has backed ICC efforts on several occasions, however.
 In 2005, the Bush administration allowed the Security Council to refer the Darfur case, and it later offered to assist the court’s investigation, which legal experts saw as a softening of the U.S. stance.
 In 2011, the Barack Obama administration voted in favor of the Security Council referral for a Libya investigation.
 It also helped deliver several fugitives to The Hague and offered to pay millions of dollars as rewards for information on individuals accused of atrocities.

-The Trump administration has taken a harder line, angered by Bensouda’s push to investigate U.S. armed forces and CIA personnel for potential war crimes in Afghanistan, as well as by her preliminary investigation into alleged Israeli crimes in the occupied West Bank and Gaza Strip.
-In a September 2018 speech, then National Security Advisor John Bolton announced that the White House would no longer cooperate with the ICC and would block any efforts to pursue U.S. or Israeli citizens.
-In 2019, after Secretary of State Mike Pompeo threatened to revoke the visas of any ICC staff investigating the United States, Bensouda’s U.S. visa was canceled.
-The ICC launched a probe into crimes in Afghanistan in 2020, reversing a previous decision.
-In response, Trump signed an executive order in June, declaring a national emergency over the investigation and imposing sanctions against individuals associated with the ICC.
+The Trump administration took a harder line, angered by Bensouda’s push to investigate U.S. armed forces and CIA personnel for potential war crimes in Afghanistan, as well as by her preliminary investigation into alleged Israeli crimes in the occupied West Bank and Gaza Strip.
+In 2018, then National Security Advisor John Bolton announced that the White House would no longer cooperate with the ICC and would block any efforts to pursue U.S. or Israeli citizens.
+The following year, after Secretary of State Mike Pompeo threatened to revoke the visas of any ICC staff investigating the United States, Bensouda’s U.S. visa was canceled.
+The ICC launched a probe into crimes in Afghanistan in 2020, reversing a previous decision not to investigate the matter.
+In response, Trump signed an executive order declaring a national emergency over the investigation and imposing sanctions against individuals associated with the ICC.